Rules Index | GM Screen | Player's Guide

 Setting Obstacle DCs

 If a PC improvises a different way to get around an obstacle from what you planned, set the DC just like you would normally when picking a DC on the fly.
-Don’t worry about adjusting the DC of the check to be easy or very easy, because the PC is likely to be good at the skill they’ve chosen to use.
+Don't worry about adjusting the DC to be easy or very easy, because the PC is likely to be good at the skill they've chosen.